 Well, you’re not actually helping.

 We’ve come full circle of an entire year since I’ve been trying to get paid and have gotten repeatedly ghosted and lied to.
 I’ve given up any hopes of actually getting paid, which is ultimately on principal and not because I need the money.
-I want them to do the right thing, which I’m resolved is never going to happen.
+I want them to do the right thing, which I’m resigned to believe is never going to happen.

 But I’ll keep sharing my experience and encouraging people to avoid their business.

 Even though I had been an affiliate of theirs at one time, I can no longer recommend the Myobuddy products or company due to my very negative experience with them and their failure to pay the affiliate money owed to me when it was promised.

 Fellow bloggers: I recommend avoiding their affiliate program since their tracking/reporting software seems to be inadequate (they reduced the payment owed from $150 to $100 due to a glitch) and they apparently do not actually pay their affiliates in a timely manner (or pay them at all).

 Sarah Jane Parker is the founder, recipe creator, and photographer behind The Fit Cookie.
 She’s a food allergy mom and healthy living blogger based in Wyoming.
 Sarah is also an ACSM Certified Personal Trainer, ACE Certified Health Coach, Revolution Running certified running coach, and an ACE Certified Fitness Nutrition Specialist